 - A single dose of hepatitis A vaccine has been shown to provide significant protection for up to two years.

-- For travellers, the vaccine should preferably be given at least two weeks before departure, but can be given up to the day of departure.
-Although antibodies may not be detectable for 12–15 days following administration of monovalent hepatitis A vaccine, the vaccine may provide some protection before antibodies can be detected.
+- For travellers, the vaccine should preferably be given at least two weeks before departure; however, it can be given up to the day of departure.
+Although antibodies may not be detectable for 12-15 days following administration of monovalent hepatitis A vaccine, the vaccine may provide some protection before antibodies can be detected.

 - The standard schedule for the combined hepatitis A and hepatitis B vaccine depends on the product:

 - For Twinrix® the schedule consists of three doses, the first on the elected date, the second one month later and the third six months after the first dose.

 - For Ambirix® the schedule consists of two doses, the first administered on the elected date and the second between six months and twelve months after the first dose.

 - An accelerated schedule of Twinrix Adult® at 0, 7 and 21 days may be used when early protection against hepatitis B is required.

 - If rapid protection against hepatitis A is required for adults (for example, following exposure or during outbreaks) then a single dose of monovalent vaccine (rather than a combined vaccine) is recommended.

 - A booster dose should be given six to twelve months after the initial dose.
 This will give immunity beyond ten years.